MicrosoftDocs/minecraft-creator/creator/TestAPI/Content/EntityAPI/Examples/EntityGoals/minecraftBehavior_wither_target_highest_damage.md

 ---
 author: v-josjones
 ms.author: v-josjones
-title: minecraft:behavior.wither_random_attack_pos_goal
+title: minecraft:behavior.wither_target_highest_damage
 ms.prod: gaming
 ---

-# minecraft:behavior.wither_random_attack_pos_goal
+# minecraft:behavior.wither_target_highest_damage

-`minecraft:behavior.wither_random_attack_pos_goal` allows an entity to focus its attacks on whichever hostile mob has dealt the most damage to it.
+`minecraft:behavior.wither_target_highest_damage` allows an entity to focus its attacks on whichever hostile mob has dealt the most damage to it.

 > [!NOTE]
 > This behavior can only be used by `wither` entity types.